d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

   entered at that prompt!

-3.5 Running hooks before or after an action ───────────────────────────────────────────
+3.5 Running hooks before, after or around an action ───────────────────────────────────────────────────

-  Embark has two variables, `embark-pre-action-hooks' and `embark-post-action-hooks', which are alists associating commands to hooks that should run before or after the command is used as an action.
-As with, `embark-target-injection-hooks', there are two special keys for the alists: `t' designates the default hook to run when no specific hook is specified for a command; and the hook associated to `:always' runs regardless.
+  Embark has three variables, `embark-pre-action-hooks', `embark-post-action-hooks' and `embark-around-action-hooks', which are alists associating commands to hooks that should run before or after or as around advice for the command when used as an action.
+As with `embark-target-injection-hooks', there are two special keys for the
+  alists: `t' designates the default hook to run when no specific hook is specified for a command; and the hook associated to `:always' runs regardless.

   The default values of those variables are fairly extensive, adding creature comforts to make running actions a smooth experience.
-Embark comes with several functions intended to be added to these hooks, and used in the default values of `embark-pre-action-hooks' and `embark-post-action-hooks'.
+Embark comes with several functions intended to be added to these hooks, and used in the default values of `embark-pre-action-hooks', `embark-post-action-hooks' and `embark-around-action-hooks'.

   For pre-action hooks: